kennyfraser/wp-sync-test/_pages/managing-authorization.md

 ---
 Authorization and authentication is managed in the DCOS web interface.

-The available users roles are Administrator and User.

-*   The administrator has complete control of DCOS and installed services.
-The Administrator username and password are configured during DCOS installation.
-The administrator full name is `Bootstrap superuser` and cannot be changed.
-*   The user has limited access to DCOS and installed services, as defined by the Administrator.
-You can create users and grant them access to individual services.
+You can authorize individual users and groups of users.

+*   **Users** are granted access to DCOS and installed services by an administrator.
+During installation a default administrator user named `Bootstrap superuser` is created and added to the group named `Superuser group`.
+The Superuser group has access to all DCOS components and is where DCOS administrator access is defined.
+Only members of the Superuser group have access to the DCOS web interface.
-You can create groups and assign users to them.
-Groups are a collection of installed DCOS services and components that users are granted access to.
-By default the Boostrap superuser is added to the `Access Control Service super user group`.
-Members of the Access Control Service super user group have access to all DCOS components.
+*   **Groups** are comprised of a list of installed DCOS services that users are granted access to.

 **Prerequisites:**